DCPA NEWS CENTER

 Dixie: This all started in 2014.
 I remember walking into the theatre when the set was finally built.
 Seeing the whole set, I had created in my mind realized on stage was amazing.
 As I traveled with the show, it was never quite the same.
 The show was built here for the Garner Galleria.
 It fits like a glove.
 When we went to other theatres, we accommodated for the space, moving and changing things around a little bit.

-This will be my third time back at the Denver Center with the show.
+This will be my fourth time back at the Denver Center with the show.
 Every time I come back, it feels so good.
 It’s nice being able to perform it the way it was always meant to be performed, in that space, with that group of people.
 I’m so stinkin’ excited about it!

 DCPA: I must ask, how do you ride a mechanical bull with a tube top?